A 9-year-old injured at the Astroworld Festival is in a medically-induced coma, family says - KTVZ

 When Bernon’s son came to, his grandson Ezra had already been taken to the hospital as a John Doe.
 “They did not know anything about him, his name or anything because he got separated from my son,” Bernon said.

-When the father regained consciousness, “instead of being seen or getting himself checked out, he went and tried to find Ezra and ended up finding him at the Texas Children’s hospital,” according to Blount.
+When the father regained consciousness, “instead of being seen or getting himself checked out, he went and tried to find Ezra and ended up finding him at the Texas Children’s hospital,” Blount said.

 “During the event at the concert, he had cardiac arrest which damaged his heart,” he said.
 “He has damage to the liver, his lungs … and on top of that, he has swelling on his brain,” Blount said.
 CNN has not been able to independently confirm Ezra’s medical status with the hospital.